djnavarro/arrow-visual-identity/README.md

 <p align="center"><img src="annotated/vertical-logo-spacing.png" width="80%"></p>

-A special case of the vertical layout is the "hex sticker" layout which is essentially equivalent, but arranged to fall within a hexagonal frame and to have some alignment with the native symmetries of the hexagon:
+A good example of when the vertical layout is more appropriate is in the context of hex stickers.
+The standard version of the hex sticker arranges the vertical within a hexagonal frame so that it has some alignment with the native symmetries of the hexagon shape:

 <p align="center"><img src="annotated/hex-sticker-spacing.png" width="50%"></p>